icerpc/icerpc-docs/pages/slice/index.md

 integers) in these streams.
 This is doable but tedious.
 Fortunately we have a
 solution: Slice.

-Slice is a completely revised Interface Definition Language, [IDL], and serialization format designed for RPCs.
+Slice is a completely revised Interface Definition Language ([IDL]) and serialization format designed for RPCs.
 It allows you to define a "contract" in a programming language neutral way.
 Slice can be used with any RPC framework, or with no RPC framework at all; in particular, Slice does not depend on IceRPC.